GameServerManagers/LinuxGSM-Docs/Install.md

     `chmod +x sdtdserver`
 4. Add Steam login details

-> You will need to enter your steam username and password to allow authentication to the steamCMD system.
+> You will need to enter your steam username and password to allow authentication to the SteamCMD system.
 I recommend that you create a new Steam username just for the server.

     nano sdtdserver